Star Spangled Hendrix

 Tom Robinson explores how guitarist Jimi Hendrix dealt with demands to make political statements in 1960s America.
 From August 2010.

 When Jimi Hendrix returned to his native America as a star, the country he knew had changed.
 This programme, presented by Tom Robinson to tie in with the 40th anniversary of the guitarist's death, explores the pressure Jimi was under to make an explicit political declaration.

 Tom explores Hendrix's 14 months in the Screaming Eagles 101 Airborne Division that saw him parachute a total of 26 times before he was invalided out with a broken ankle.
 Brother Leon Hendrix discusses his elder bother's time in the military, along with comments from author Charles Sharr Murray.

-The Soft Machine supported Hendrix as they traveled across America and drummer Robert Wyatt recalls how Jimi responded to media questions about the war, and the emergence of the Black Power movement.
-Hendrix was receptive to the Black Panther Party and found the Seattle Chapter of the organization run by two former high school friends.
+The Soft Machine supported Hendrix as they travelled across America and drummer Robert Wyatt recalls how Jimi responded to media questions about the war, and the emergence of the Black Power movement.
+Hendrix was receptive to the Black Panther Party and found the Seattle Chapter of the organisation run by two former high school friends.
 Both Panthers, Aaron and Elmer Dixon talk about how receptive Hendrix was to the cause.

 The programme culminates with Jimi's Woodstock Festival performance of 'The Star Spangled Banner', an eloquent (and wordless) statement against the Vietnam war.
 In retrospect, it can also be read as a swan song for the era of peace and love and for Hendrix himself, who died in his sleep the following year.
 Jimi Hendrix is more than a blues guitarist who got lucky in the 60s.
 He did the best he could to be his own man without openly taking sides, and we are still trying to get to know him 40 years after his death.